webofdata/specification-archived/specification.md

 A client can use a CURIE when querying.
 The curie is first resolved against the publishing namespaces and then the internal namespaces.

-### Subject Representation

-All data returned follows the Semantic JSON format.
-The mime type application/json+semantic is used to indicate this.

 ### Linked Data URL Resolution Semantics

 Follow-your-nose semantics works by a web endpoint capturing requests for subject representations and re-writing and re-routing them to the WOD-QP server. e.g: